Baseball’s offseason is its own season, a time of banter and bartering and signings big and small.

 Teams can only receive compensation if they have made a qualifying offer to the free agent, and such an offer can only be made to players who have never received a qualifying offer previously in their career and who were on the team’s roster for the entirety of the previous season (i.e., were not acquired via trade midseason).

 The qualifying offer is a one-year offer worth the mean salary of MLB’s 125 highest-paid players.
 This value changes by the year.
-For the 2020-21 offseason, the value is $18.9 million.
+For the 2022-23 offseason, the value is $19.65 million.
+The offers must be made to eligible players within five days of the conclusion of the World Series, and players then have until Nov.
+15 at 4 p.m.
+ET to accept or reject.

 If the free agent accepts the qualifying offer, he is bound to his team from the previous season for another season.
 If he rejects the offer, he is free to explore free agency.
 If he signs elsewhere prior to the next amateur Draft, the team that lost him receives a compensatory Draft pick.
 The team that signs a player who rejected the qualifying offer is subject to the loss of one or more Draft picks (though a team’s highest first-round pick is exempt from forfeiture).